jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ## Chat

-The chat text entered in that dialog is sent to all connected clients.
-If a new chat message arrives and the Chat dialog is not already open, it will open automatically for all clients.
+Opens the chat window.
+Text entered is sent to all connected clients.
+If a new chat message arrives and the Chat dialogue is not already open, it will open automatically for all clients.

 ## Connect/disconnect button

-Opens a dialog where you can select a server to connect to.
+Opens a dialogue where you can select a server to connect to.
 If you are connected, pressing this button will end the session.

 <figure><img src="{{site.url}}/assets/img/en-screenshots/connection-setup-window.png" style="border: 5px solid grey;" loading="lazy" alt="Image of a server connection window"></figure>